Ziltoid42/Boot2Root_42/writeup1.md

 ## Puzzles to root access

 fun turns out to be an archive, which when uncompressed shows multiples .pcap files (packets captured by a wireshark type sniffer). using ```grep return```  we can get 12 files each containing a character.
-By ordering the files in ascending order based on the comments values we get: "Iheartpawnage"
+By ordering the files in ascending order based on the comments values we get: "Iheartpwnage"
 A hint in the fun file also tells us to sha256 the result, which gives: "330b845f32185747e4f8ca15d40ca59796035c89ea809fb5d30f4da83ecf45a4"

 We can finally access to laurie's account to the server: